YufanZhao1/DAS-Group-12/DAS-Group-12.md

 ![](DAS-Group-12_files/figure-gfm/plotting%20origin-1.png)<!-- -->

+From the figure above, we can see that the color gradient is larger in the red area in case of the good quality coffee while that of blue is dominant in case of bad quality coffee.But the difference is not highly significant.

 ### The Aroma of the coffee

-Another variable of interest is the **aroma** of the coffee, here we want to see how the **aroma** of the coffee distributed around the quality of the coffee.
+Let’s consider the next variable of interest, which is the aroma of the coffee.
+Here we want to see how the aroma of the coffee is distributed around the quality of the coffee.

 ``` r
 #Plot the distribution of coffee quality class based on the aroma